farcasterxyz/docs/docs/reference/frames/spec.md

 - Must return a valid frame in the HTML `<head>` section.
 - Should return a valid HTML `<body>`, in case the user clicks through to the frame in a browser.
 - Should not include dynamic content in the initial frame, since it is cached by Farcaster clients.
-- Must not include an `fc:frame:state` tag.
+- Should not include an `fc:frame:state` tag.

 ### Response Frames